 Climate change poses the most wide-reaching and urgent challenge facing resource management agencies today.
-1,2 Several states, including Oregon and Washington, have taken lead roles in addressing greenhouse gas (GHG) emissions and climate adaptation, emphasizing the importance of acting immediately.
-3 As a bi-state agency, the Gorge Commission is positioned with responsibility for protecting and enhancing a broad set of affected resources, the Gorge Commission has compelling reasons to take a
+Several states, including Oregon and Washington, have taken lead roles in addressing greenhouse gas (GHG) emissions and climate adaptation, emphasizing the importance of acting immediately.
+As a bi-state agency, the Gorge Commission is positioned to